hugoheziyang/CS433_project_1/README.md

 - `model_training_subroutine.py` contains the subroutine used to train a given model.
 The model may either be regularised logistic regression, or ridge regression.
 - `model_training_functions.py` contains the auxiliary functions to the model training subroutine in `model_training_subroutine.py`.
 - `plot_graphs.py` contains functions used to plot the graphs seen in the submitted written report.

+---

+## Cached data
+To simplify loading data from `.csv` files and converting them into numpy arrays each time we manipulate the training dataset, we load from `x_train.csv`, `y_train.csv`, `x_test.csv` once, and store the numpy arrays in `./data/dataset/cached_data.npz`.
+This is done the first time `preprocess_data` in `preprocessing_subroutine.py` is executed, and upon future calls of `preprocess_data`, automatically loads dataset from `./data/dataset/cached_data.npz`.